Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 via email during the registration.
 If you cannot get a connection at all, your IP number range might be blocked from login.
 Please contact the [support][support-account].
-If you can get a connection but LUMI is not logging you in, please contact the [support][support-account] , pasting into request the textual screen scrape of your terminal with the outputs of the following commands:
+If you can get a connection but LUMI is not logging you in, please contact the [support][support-account] , pasting into the support request text the textual screen scrape of your terminal with the outputs of the following commands:

 ```bash
 ssh-keygen -y -f $HOME/.ssh/id_rsa_lumi